-- a) Covering Letter which details the purpose that the funds will be used for; the consultation process; and commentary in relation to Cemeteries; - b) Redress Proposal Process; - c) List of properties that may be sold; and - d) Fact Sheet Redress Fund.
+- b) Redress Proposal Process;

+- c) List of properties that may be sold; and

+- d) Fact Sheet Redress Fund.

-- 1. To report on the outcomes of the public meeting held 29th May 2018; and - To consider the resolution passed at that meeting in terms of Council providing support to facilitate and consolidate a submission to the Anglican Diocese aimed at retaining as many heritage Churches and cemeteries as possible by the Church (or the community).
+- 1. To report on the outcomes of the public meeting held 29th May 2018; and - 2.
+To consider the resolution passed at that meeting in terms of Council providing support to facilitate and consolidate a submission to the Anglican Diocese aimed at retaining as many heritage Churches and cemeteries as possible by the Church (or the community).